sijahmn/find-repeating-words-in-a-sentence/README.md

 # find-repeating-words-in-a-sentence
-* Programme to find repeatating string in an sentence , its count and index
+* Programme to find repeatating words in an sentence , its count and index